9 Bridges to GIS software

 pick.from.grid and many more.

-Finally, if you need topological correct data and/or geodatabase-management functionality, we recommend the usage of GRASS.
+Finally, if you need topological correct data and/or geodatabase-management functionality such as multi-user access, we recommend the usage of GRASS.

 In addition, if you would like to run simulations with the help of a geodatabase (Krug, Roura-Pascual, and Richardson 2010), use rgrass7 directly since RQGIS always starts a new GRASS session for each call.